amukh19/Customer-Ratings-Optimization/README.md

 - Found actionable insights to target specific areas with low ratings.
 - Developed recommendations to improve operational efficiency and customer service.
 - Provided a realistic assessment of achieving the target average rating of 4.5/5.

+### Github Document Reference
+- For all Python code --> "SubwayAnalysis.py"
+- For outputs and analysis --> "Summary"